 COMaP is the state’s premier map of protected lands featuring over 28,000 entries of protected land polygons from over 300 different data sources.
 Each feature on the map contains a suite of attributes such as owner, manager, easement holder, public access, and more.
 Since its inception in 2004 at Colorado State University, COMaP has become the go‐to resource for land managers, land owners, and the conservation community.

-COMaP is offered as a service and requires an annual subscription.
+COMaP is offered as a service and requires registration.
 Check out our website at https://comap.cnhp.colostate.edu/